Skip to main content

 • add this in the EI ESCT field

-• opt for it to be taxed as PAYE.
-This means your income is increased and now included for Working for Families, child support, independent earner tax credit and any student loan payments.
+• choose for it to be taxed as PAYE.
+This means your income is increased and is now included for Working for Families, child support, independent earner tax credit and any student loan payments.

 Deduct ESCT under the PAYE rules